younghellraiser64/simple-license-key-library/README.md

 Simple License Key Library.
 Dedicated to the public domain.
 Attribution and credit is appreciated, but not required.
+See UNLICENSE for more details.

 Current version: 0.9b